iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ---
 layout: post
-title:  "Finding Zombie Views in Backbone with Chrome Dev Tools"
+title:  "An Introduction to Finding Memory Leaks in Backbone Applications with Chrome Developer Tools"
 date:   2014-07-02
 categories: JavaScript, Backbone, Memory
 ---

-Finding Zombie Views in Backbone with Chrome Developer Tools
+An Introduction to Finding Memory Leaks in Backbone Applications with Chrome Developer Tools
 ============================================================

+As stated on the [Chrome Developer Tools - JavaScript Profiling site](https://developer.chrome.com/devtools/docs/javascript-memory-profiling),

+> A memory leak is a gradual loss of available computer memory.
+It occurs when a program repeatedly fails to return memory it has obtained for temporary use.
+JavaScript web apps can often suffer from similar memory related issues that native applications do, such as leaks and bloat but they also have to deal with garbage collection pauses.

+In this post, I'd like to present an introductory exploration of finding memory leaks in Backbone applications using Chrome Developer Tools.
+When it came to memory management and using Backbone, I kept reading that the solution was to use _.listenTo()_ as opposed to _.on()_, but I still had several questions so I set out to build a simple Backbone page and try to answer the following questions:

+1. How can I identify memory leaks in Chrome Developer Tools?
+2. Does replacing the innerHTML of a collection view destroy model views and prevent zombie views?
+3. How can I measure and verify Question 2?

 ### Memory Profiling with Simple Native JavaScript

-Let's start off with a simple HTML page that loads Backbone.
+Let's start off with a simple HTML page that loads Backbone and its dependencies.

 ```html
 <!DOCTYPE html>